• Skip to primary navigation

 The Isle of Man Cammag Association was established in January 2014 to oversee the sport and regulate it on behalf of the island.
 The inaugural match was scheduled to take place on July 5, 2015, in a league of seven clubs.

-The intended, however, is a different matter. the association did not materialize, and no league was ever set up.
-Cammag remains without a governing body, and without a formal set of rules.
+The intended, however, is a different matter.
+The association did not materialize, and no league was ever set up.
+Cammag remains without a governing body and without a formal set of rules.

 How hard is a shinty ball?